 $198.99 $159.19 at Amazon (save $39.80) (opens in new tab)

-This affordable SSD is perfect for anyone looking for a modest storage upgrade.
-SK hynix SSDs are almost never on sale so we were surprised to see these marked down a couple of bucks.
+This affordable SSD is great for anyone looking for a modest storage upgrade.
+It's a PCIe 3.0 drive, so not the fastest option around, but this is still a good deal for the cash.
+SK Hynix SSDs are almost never on sale so we were surprised to see these marked down a couple of bucks.

 Samsung T7 Shield | 1TB |